 The realization of this exhibition was supported by Arts Promotion Centre Finland, the Finnish Cultural Foundation, and the Brazilian Embassy in Helsinki.

 Photos: © HAM / Kirsi Halkola / Felipe de Ávila Franco

 Sound Installation, 2021

 Audio - Stereo 14'36"

-An artificial intelligence reads 10 excerpts of the book Ideas to Postpone the End of the World, written by the Brazilian indigenous leader and environmental activist Ailton Krenak.
-In between, you can hear chantings of the Kamayurá tribe from the upper Xingu region in Brazil, during the celebration of a ritual known as Kuarup, in 2019.
+An artificial intelligence reads ten excerpts of the book Ideas to Postpone the End of the World, written by the Brazilian indigenous leader and environmental activist Ailton Krenak.
+In between the readings , you can hear chantings of the Kamayurá tribe from the upper Xingu region in Brazil, during the celebration of a funeral ritual known as Kuarup, in 2019.

 The notion that white Europeans could jump in their ships and go colonizing the rest of the world was based on the premise that there was an 'enlightened' humanity that had to go in search of the benighted humanity and bring those savages into their incredible light.
 This call to civilization was always justified by the idea that there is a right way of being in the world, one truth, or concept of truth, that has guided the choices made down through history.

 Now, at the start of the twenty-first century, collaborations between thinkers with distinct visions derived from different cultures are enabling us to critique that idea.
 Are we really a humanity?
 How can we justify calling ourselves a humanity when 70% of us are totally alienated from even the minimal exercise of being — when the majority of us are denied any real agency because the world we are living in does not want or require our input, only our custom?

 If we look at society as a company, you have the board of directors - which sets the Vision and Mission - and then you have the staff, who do what they’re told, working in the name of something that doesn’t belong to them.
 We are so high on progress that we allow a tiny segment of the population to create the narratives of our world.